Clara-YR/CarND-T3P2-Semantic_Segmentation/README.md

 ### <font color="green">1.4.1 Function `train_nn`</font>

+I add a parameter `progressbar` in order to display the progress of each epoch when training.

+**Pseudocode**

+- Initialize
+- For each epoch
+	- Get batches, for each batch
+		- Feed dictionay
+		- Run optimizer

 # <font color="purple">2.
 Train the Neural Network</font>
 _This part depicts how sthe project trains the neural network._